 The solution to our Climate Risk challenge is staring us in the face.
-It's the attention economy.
+Our global attention economy is the equal and opposite reaction to Climate Risk.

 Do you feel like you're wasting a lot of your time?
 Hours of scrolling through infinite feeds sprinkled with outrageous headlines, mashing buttons like a dopamine-addicted lab rat.
 Repeatedly hooked by oft-subliminal clickbait and tempting offers, then reeled in like a sportfish.